zer0def/nginxinc-kubernetes-ingress/docs-web/troubleshooting.md

   ----    ------          ----  ----                      -------
   Normal  AddedOrUpdated  12s   nginx-ingress-controller  Configuration for default/cafe-ingress was added or updated
 ```
-Note how in the events section we have a Normal event with the AddedOrUpdated reason informing us that the configuration was successfully applied.
+Note that in the events section, we have a `Normal` event with the `AddedOrUpdated` reason, which informs us that the configuration was successfully applied.

 ### Checking the Events of a VirtualServer and VirtualServerRoute Resources